 The amount of light a vertex receives is based on the vertex's location in the inner or outer cones.
 Direct3D computes the dot product of the spotlight's direction vector (L) and the vector from the light to the vertex (D).
 This value is equal to the cosine of the angle between the two vectors, and serves as an indicator of the vertex's position that can be compared to the light's cone angles to determine where the vertex might lie in the inner or outer cones.
 The following illustration provides a graphical representation of the association between these two vectors.

 The system compares this value to the cosine of the spotlight's inner and outer cone angles.
-In the light's D3DLIGHT9 structure, the Theta and Phi members represent the total cone angles for the inner and outer cones.
+The light's Theta and Phi values represent the total cone angles for the inner and outer cones.
 Because the attenuation occurs as the vertex becomes more distant from the center of illumination (rather than across the total cone angle), the runtime divides these cone angles in half before calculating their cosines.

 If the dot product of vectors L and D is less than or equal to the cosine of the outer cone angle, the vertex lies beyond the outer cone and receives no light.
 If the dot product of L and D is greater than the cosine of the inner cone angle, then the vertex is within the inner cone and receives the maximum amount of light, still considering attenuation over distance.
 If the vertex is somewhere between the two regions, then falloff is calculated with the following equation.